ErMapsh/JAVA/Tutorials/src/_15AdvancedJava/_4Hashing/README.md

 ### Chaining:

-    In Chaining, there is another array is linking to that index and stroing value in that array.
+    In Chaining, there is another linklist is linking to that index and stroing value in that linkedlist.
 If collision happen